top of page

 Why do this course?

-It is the Person Conducting a Business or Undertaking (business entity) that is the main duty holder under WHS law and has the overall responsibility to provide the WHS management system that ensures the health and safety of workers while at work.
+It is the Person Conducting a Business or Undertaking (business entity) that is the main WHS duty holder under WHS law and has the overall responsibility to provide the WHS management system that ensures the health and safety of workers while at work (Ref S.19 WHS Act.)

-As officers of the PCBU, business owners, company directors, and CEOs are tasked with specific responsibilities and activities under Section 27 of the WHS Act to ensure that the business is in compliance with its duties.
+As officers of the PCBU, business owners, company directors, and CEOs are tasked with specific responsibilities and activities under Section 27 of the WHS Act to ensure that the business complies with its primary duties.
+These are non-delegable duties requiring active participation on the part of the officers of the PCBU.

 This course is a short course that helps to identify the specific duties required of directors and CEOs (as officers of the business) and what they need to do to demonstrate "due diligence."